maxiimilian/maxiimilian.github.io/content/blog/slurm_python_array.md

 ## Making Slurm run the loop
 We can easily convert such a script to a Slurm array by moving the for-loop "outside of the script".
-First, our script needs to take command line arguments:
+First, our script needs to take command line arguments, so we can iterate from the outside:
 ```python
 ## process.py
 import argparse